tencentyun/intlcloud-documents/yehe_doc/CDN 与加速/内容分发网络/批量变更配置_intl_en.md

 The Batch Change Configuration feature allows you change a configuration item of multiple domain names at the same time.

-> Note：
->
-> Some of the configuration items are not yet available for batch changing.
+> ?Some of the configuration items are not yet available for batch changing.

 ## Directions